a-lud/sea-snake-selection/assembly/README.md

 Finally, the contig assemblies were scaffolded using the program [Juicer](https://github.com/aidenlab/juicer). *Juicer* is a Hi-C analysis pipeline that starts with Fastq files and generates Hi-C contact matrices from the data.
+These contact matrices (`.hic` files) were then loaded into *JBAT* and manually curated to form the chromosome sequences.

 ``` bash
 # idk